Nizhenhao-3/Nizhenhao-3.github.io/about.md

 I'm passionate about advancing the field of **Robot Learning** and **Simulation**.
 {:.lead}

-1. this list will be replaced by the toc
 {:toc .large-only}

 My research focuses on developing intelligent robotic systems that can learn from experience and adapt to complex, real-world environments.
 Through simulation and machine learning, I explore how robots can acquire new skills, improve their performance, and operate safely in dynamic settings.